glomadrian/Grav/README.md

 app:side_to_side_direction="leftToRight"
 ```

-Also you can use a interpolator
+Also you can use a interpolator.

 ```java
 side_to_side_interpolator="interpolator class"